BP (NYSE:BP) Announces Earnings Results

-BP (NYSE:BP) posted its quarterly earnings data on Monday.
-The oil and gas exploration company reported $0.83 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.61 by $0.22, MarketWatch Earnings reports.
-BP had a negative net margin of 7.03% and a negative return on equity of 4.52%.
-The firm had revenue of $36.47 billion during the quarter, compared to the consensus estimate of $40.70 billion.
-During the same quarter in the previous year, the firm posted ($1.98) EPS.
-The business’s revenue for the quarter was up 15.1% compared to the same quarter last year.
+BP (NYSE:BP) issued its earnings results on Monday.
+The oil and gas exploration company reported $0.83 EPS for the quarter, beating the Zacks’ consensus estimate of $0.61 by $0.22, MarketWatch Earnings reports.
+BP had a negative return on equity of 4.52% and a negative net margin of 7.03%.
+The company had revenue of $36.47 billion during the quarter, compared to the consensus estimate of $40.70 billion.
+During the same period in the previous year, the firm posted ($1.98) earnings per share.
+BP’s quarterly revenue was up 15.1% compared to the same quarter last year.

 BP Company Profile